Cupbop Korean Barbecue Update | Shark Tank Season 13

 • Shark: Mark Cuban

 At the time this episode was filmed, Cupbop was already eight years old.
-Unprecedented growth led to a total of $18.7 million in system-wide sales in the previous year.
-Their system spans marketing food trucks and over 27 physical locations across the southwest United States.
-The entrepreneurs, Jung Song and Dok Kwon, came from Korea to find success—and their amazing company is definitely successful.
+Unprecedented growth led to $18.7 million in system-wide sales in the previous year.

-The sharks loved the food.
-Kevin O’Leary even said it was the best food product he’d ever had on Shark Tank.
-As a result, he was the first to make an offer: $1 million at a loan at a 10% interest rate with 3% equity as collateral.
-Barbara Corcoran then offered $1 million at 30% equity.
+As a result, he is the first to make an offer: $1 million at a loan at a 10% interest rate with 3% equity as collateral.

 Before you go, make sure to check out our other company updates from Season 13 Episode 21: